viraj-lakshitha/github-cheat-repo/README.md

 -   One  **assignee**  is responsible for working on the issue at any given time.
 -   **Comments**  allow anyone with access to the repository to provide feedback.

-## Git and GitHub related Applications
+## Git and GitHub related applications

 ### GitHub Desktop [Download](https://desktop.github.com/)
 * **Attribute commits with collaborators easily**